THE MOST TRUSTED COPYCAT RECIPES

 I remembered that Five Guys stacks bags of the potatoes used for the fries in the restaurant, and I wondered if I could see dates on those bags.
 I dashed back over to the restaurant and, sure enough, the potatoes were dated.
 The bags at one end of the stack were just one day old, and the bags closest to the kitchen were eight days old.
 I later discovered that Five Guys use specific Idaho potatoes because they are denser than other russets.
 I knew I couldn't get those special potatoes, but I discovered that I could still make crispy, more flavorful fries like Five Guys if I just let common russet potatoes sit out for a week or so before slicing and frying them.

-Just as in the restaurant, the potatoes in this hack are fried twice, then you'll sprinkle them with the Cajun seasoning as soon as they came out of the oil.
+Just like the restaurant, the potatoes in my Five Guys Cajun Fries copycat recipe are fried twice, then you'll sprinkle them with the Cajun seasoning as soon as they came out of the oil.
 At Five Guys, they salt the fries first and then add Cajun seasoning, but I’ve included all the salt you’ll need in the secret seasoning mix below to eliminate that additional salting step.

 Read more